-Standard DoseOne 50 mg tablet once daily without regard to food, for people on HIV therapy for the first time (treatment-naïve) or treatment-experienced people who have never had treatment failure with an INSTI.
-One 50 mg tablet twice daily, without regard to food, for people who have or who are suspected of having certain INSTI drug resistance or who are taking certain other medications.
+Standard DoseOne 50 mg tablet once daily without regard to food, for individuals on HIV therapy for the first time (treatment-naïve) or treatment-experienced individuals who have never had treatment failure with an INSTI.
+One 50 mg tablet twice daily, without regard to food, for adults who have or who are suspected of having certain INSTI drug resistance or who are taking certain other medications.
 Must be taken in combination with another antiretroviral(s) which does not contain this medication or medication from the same drug class.

 Take missed dose as soon as possible, unless it is closer to the time of your next dose.
 Do not double up on your next dose.
 Not recommended for people with severe liver impairment.
 Use with caution in people with severe kidney impairment who have INSTI drug resistance or suspected resistance, because Tivicay levels may be decreased.